University of Peterborough development plan 2019

 Funding for the creation of an independent University of Peterborough has now been approved

-The Cambridgeshire and Peterborough Combined Authority have agreed funding worth £6.5million to accelerate the establishment of a University of Peterborough.
+The Cambridgeshire and Peterborough Combined Authority have agreed funding worth £6.5million to accelerate the establishment of the University of Peterborough.

 The business case to increase students currently studying at University Centre Peterborough (UCP) was discussed and agreed at a Combined Authority meeting on Wednesday 28th June.